tpwres/teczki-polskiego-wrestlingu/content/w/zeritus.md

 country = ["DE"]
 +++

-Zeritus is a wrestler from Germany, who performs mostly on his homeland scene, but is known for making occasional apperances at the Polish federation [Maniac Zone Wrestling](@/o/mzw.md).
+Zeritus is a wrestler from Germany, who performs mostly on his homeland scene, but is known for making occasional appearances in [Maniac Zone Wrestling](@/o/mzw.md).

 ## Basic info